hs929kr/project-self_camera_application/readme.md

     5) It can make panorama picture.
     6) It can change face with some special character.
 ### 2. Setting
     1) Needed Tkinter, Pillow, OpenCV-Python, Numpy, Dlib library.
+    2) Download shape_predictor_68_face_landmarks.dat file to use dlib Landmark points.
 ### 3. self_camera_application.py
     1) It has one class and just declare.
 ### 4. Language